Gluten Free Graham Crackers

 How to Make Gluten-Free Graham Crackers

 It might sound complicated, but it’s actually quite easy to make your own graham crackers.
-Simply follow these steps:
+Preheat your oven to 350°F and line a large baking sheet with parchment paper to prevent sticking., then simply follow these steps:

-Mix the dry ingredients: In a mixing bowl, combine the flour, both sugars, salt, cinnamon, baking powder and baking soda.
+• Mix the dry ingredients: In a mixing bowl, combine the flour, both sugars, salt, cinnamon, baking powder and baking soda.

-Add the wet ingredients: Add the softened butter, vanilla, honey, molasses and milk to the dry ingredients.
+• Add the wet ingredients: Add the softened butter, vanilla, honey, molasses, and milk to the dry ingredients.
 Use an electric mixer to blend until you have a uniform dough.

-Chill: Divide the dough into thirds.
+• Chill: Divide the dough into thirds.
 Wrap each third in plastic wrap and chill in the freezer for an hour.

-Roll and cut the crackers: Remove the chilled dough from the freezer and roll each piece on a lightly floured work surface into a 1/4-inch thick rectangle.
+• Roll and cut: Remove the chilled dough from the freezer and roll each piece on a lightly floured work surface into a 1/4-inch thick rectangle.
 Use a sharp knife or pizza cutter to divide the dough into 2×5-inch rectangles.
-Place the cookies on the prepared baking sheet.

-Bake: Bake the graham crackers for 13 to 14 minutes or until the edges turn light golden brown.
-Remove the pan from the oven and let the cookies cool for 15 minutes.
+• Cool: Remove the pan from the oven and let the cookies cool for 15 minutes.
 They’ll harden up as they cool.

 Tips for Success